Lcram33/collatz-cipher/README.md

 Where C is the number of chars in the default charset.

+Again, we do not include the null chars, so the result is really bigger.

 With the one provided by default, I get 10^159.